hybee234/cellar-vault/README.md

 - **Wine and Vintage Management:** Add, update, or delete wines and their associated vintages effortlessly.

-- **Transaction Tracking:** Keep records of wine transactions, including purchases, sales, and consumption, for accurate inventory management.
+- **Transaction Tracking:** Keep records of wine transactions, including purchases, and consumption for accurate inventory management.

 - **Flexible Vintage Details:** Store information about each vintage, such as the vintage year, format, and drink-by date.